lci108/Brick-Game-Refactor-Java/README.md

   - Modified the `checkHitToBlock` method for improved collision detection.
   - Replaced the initial collision detection logic with a more generalized and accurate approach for handling collisions on all sides of the block.
   - The updated logic checks for overlap in both X and Y directions, calculating the depth of overlap in each direction and determining the side of collision based on the minimum overlap.
+- **Introduction to different blocks:**
+  1. **Mystery Block:**
+   - The Mystery Block introduces an element of unpredictability to the game.
+   - Hitting this block triggers the release of a Mystery Bonus, offering players a chance to gain extra points or activate special effects.

+2. **Spooky Block:**
+   - Adorned with spooky decorations, this block adds a Halloween-themed twist.
+   - The Spooky Block transforms into a Spooked Block after being hit, creating dynamic challenges for the player.

+3. **Impenetrable Block:**
+   - Introduced in the last level, the Impenetrable Block poses a significant challenge.
+   - This block is impenetrable and requires strategic gameplay to overcome.

 #### Explanation
 The `Block` class underwent a modification in the `checkHitToBlock` method to enhance the accuracy and generality of collision detection.
 The original method, which relied on specific conditions for each side of the block, was replaced with a more systematic approach.
 The revised logic now considers overlapping in both X and Y directions, determining the depth of overlap in each direction.
 By comparing these overlaps, the method accurately identifies the side of the block where the collision occurred.
-This modification improves the robustness and reliability of collision detection in the game, ensuring a more consistent and realistic gameplay experience.
+This modification improves the robustness and reliability of collision detection in the game, ensuring a more consistent and realistic gameplay experience.Besides that , the introduction to new blocks contribute to a rich gaming experience, requiring players to employ different strategies and skills as they progress through the levels.

+### 8) Block Serializable

+#### Changes Made
+- **Added a new parametre to save 'direction':**

+#### Explanation
+In order to implement the impenetrable blocks that are moving in different left right directions concurrently , a direction variable is introduced.

 ## Unexpected Problems Encountered
-- (As mentioned in the  Implemented but not working properly)

 ### 1. Double Execution of `nextLevel()`